kwabenasapong/openpldoc/manual/source/configure.rst

   beginning or end of the song or verse.

 **Timed slide interval:**
-  This setting is the time delay in seconds if you want to continuously loop images, verses, or lyrics.
+  This setting is the time delay in seconds.
+This is used to continuously loop a group of images, verses, or the lyrics in a song.
 This control timer is also accessible on the :ref:`using_timer`

 CCLI Details
 ^^^^^^^^^^^^